 As a response indicator, this shows the number and qualifications of the monitoring stations in order to obtain more reliable air quality data.

-Among the existing 253 stations in operation, 245 stations measure PM10, 57 stations PM2.5, 230 measure SO2, 145 stations measure NOx, 92 O3 and 74 stations measure CO.
 While determining the number of stations to be set up according to the European Union norms, the number of existing stations should be at least 330 with regard to population data reference.
-The Ministry foresees to meet this target by the end of 2018.
+Establishment of new stations are ongoing in this regard.

-Source: Ministry of Environment and the Urbanisation, General Directorate of EIA, Permit and Inspection, Department of Laboratory, Monitoring, and Measuring
+Source: Ministry of Environment and the Urbanisation, General Directorate of EIA, Permit and Inspection, Department of Laboratory, Measuring and Monitoring